|Course Code:||7164 (National ID: 52386)|| |

 About the course Ask us a question about this course

 This course prepares you for entry into nursing by introducing you to study management, nursing terms, work practices, human biology and health science.
-Upon completion of this course you will have a direct pathway into Central's Diploma of Nursing (Enrolled/Division 2).
+Upon completion of this course you can apply for the Diploma of Nursing (Enrolled/Division 2).
+As you will also need to pass literacy and numeracy testing to enter the Diploma, you are encouraged to develop your literacy and numeracy skills while you are studying this course.

 Nurses are a vital part of the Australian health system and enrolled nurses form a large component of this group.
 Strong employment growth is forecast in this field due to skills shortages.
 Not only are your employment prospects high, nursing is a highly rewarding occupation.